Zwavhu/Assessment/README.md

 > To start the application, run this command `node app.js`

-> This will then show you a port this application is running on(usually 3000).
-Go to your browser and type `localhost:3000`
+> This will then show you a port this application is running on port 3000.

-> or `localhost:<port>` and enter a port that the app is running on
+> Go to your browser and type `localhost:3000`.
+The app will now appear on the browser

 > Ensure that you are connected to the internet since this application uses a Web API